-Moore Park Ravine is a forested oasis in midtown Toronto
+Moore Park Ravine is an escape from the city in midtown Toronto

 The Moore Park Ravine is a lush, tree-lined stretch of land that offers one of the most beautiful nature walks in the city.